marmelab/react-admin/docs/Inputs.md

 ```
 {% endraw %}

-Refer to [Material UI SelectField documentation](http://www.material-ui.com/#/components/radio-button) for more details.
+Refer to [Material UI RadioGroup documentation](http://www.material-ui.com/#/components/radio-button) for more details.

 **Tip**: If you want to populate the `choices` attribute with a list of related records, you should decorate `<RadioButtonGroupInput>` with [`<ReferenceInput>`](#referenceinput), and leave the `choices` empty: